dhl123/Leonard/README.md

 The final compressed files are vertex200m.params.json_s.gz (151320 bytes), vertex200m.hdf5.gz (1326020), table200m.params.json.gz (149739), edges200m.txt.gz (207054).
 The final size is 1.75 MB.
 The result may be slightly different when runing on different hardware.

+## Query:

-## Query: for both Leonard and other databases, we exclude the database initialization time costs.
+For both Leonard and other databases, we exclude the database initialization time costs.
 For weighted searching, download the score map in https://drive.google.com/file/d/18MbTF-5JPWLAmPNlx2-qNwwzySq8dOIo/view?usp=sharing.

 ```shell
 cd src